-When must people pay the premium for the first month of coverage?
+When must the premium for the first month of coverage be paid?

 Individuals who select a qualified health plan (QHP) in the marketplace must pay the first month's premium to complete the enrollment process.
+This is sometimes called the "binder payment."
 A person who applies for coverage and selects a plan, but then fails to pay the first month's premium, will not be enrolled.

-Starting in 2016 in the Federally-Facilitated Marketplace (FFM), the first month's premium will be due on the effective date of coverage (e.g., May 1 for coverage that starts in May).
+In the Federally-Facilitated Marketplace (FFM), the first month's premium is due on the effective date of coverage for coverage that begins prospectively (e.g., May 1 for coverage that starts in May).
 Insurers can choose to set the due date for the first month's premium up to 30 days after the effective date of coverage.
-(Subsequent months may have a different due date for the premium payments.)
-State-based Marketplaces (SBMs) can establish their own policies for the due date of the first month's premium, or they can implement the FFM's policy.
+Subsequent months may have a different due date for the premium payments.